mpgiii/mpgiii/README.md

 I began my career at Aruba Networks working as an embedded software engineer on software of enterprise-grade network switches.

-I am currently a software development engineer at Amazon working in the Amazon Fashion space.
+I am currently a full-stack software development engineer at Amazon working in the Amazon Fashion space.

 ## What I use GitHub for